I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_partition_information.md

 ## Members

-`BootIndicator`

-Indicates, when <b>TRUE</b>, that this partition is a bootable (active) partition for this device.
-When <b>FALSE</b>, this partition is not bootable.
-This member is set according to the partition list entry boot indicator returned by <a href="..\ntddk\nf-ntddk-ioreadpartitiontable.md">IoReadPartitionTable</a>.
+`StartingOffset`

+Specifies the offset in bytes on drive where the partition begins.

+`PartitionLength`

+Specifies the length in bytes of the partition.

 `HiddenSectors`

 Specifies the number of hidden sectors.

-`PartitionLength`

-Specifies the length in bytes of the partition.

 `PartitionNumber`